Notes On… Therapy as Camp

 The Villain.

-What if we lean into the role just enough to expose its edges?
+What happens if we lean into the role just enough to find its seams?

-What if we adore it for its survival brilliance, even as we start to slip it off?
+What if we adore its brilliance for keeping us alive, even as we start to peel it off?

-Camp, as Susan Sontag wrote, is about love of artifice.
+Camp, as Susan Sontag said, is a love of artifice.

-We witness the pain that made the dramatics essential.
+We stay with the pain that made them essential in the first place.

-In this sense, therapy is the highest camp.
+In this way, therapy might be the highest form of camp.

-The moment a truth slips out sideways in a joke?
+The moment truth slips sideways through a joke.

-The moment a client says, "This feels ridiculous,” we say, "Yes.
-And you're still safe."
+The moment a client says, “This feels ridiculous,” and we answer, “Yes.
+And you’re still safe.”

 That’s camp.